100 Years of History

 Pastor Dave Murdock (2003-2007)

-Dave Murdock and his wife Diane came to Manahawkin after he finished seminary in Colorado.
-He was a pastor at Manahawkin Baptist Church from 1973-1982 and met Jim and Bea Shanklin, who were involved in the pulpit committee that reviewed and selected him.
+Dave and Diane Murdock came to Manahawkin after Dave finished seminary in Colorado.
+While pastoring at Manahawkin Baptist Church from 1973-1982, he met Jim and Bea Shanklin, who were involved in the pulpit committee that reviewed and selected him.
 He then became acquainted with Union Church and met Gary Moore.

-From 1982-1987, Dave was pastor of First Baptist Church in Wheaton, Illinois.
-He was then called to First Baptist Church in La Crescenta, CA until 1995 and drew 1,200 people to church over two services—a pinnacle for him.
-In retirement, he pastored a small church in Charlotte County, VA, near Diane’s family who then decided to move back north to West Creek.
-Once there, Dave was approached about pastoring Grace Calvary in December 2002, and he accepted.
+From 1982-1987, Dave pastored First Baptist Church in Wheaton, Illinois.
+He was then called to First Baptist Church in La Crescenta, CA until 1995 and drew 1,200 people to church over two services.
+In retirement, he pastored a small church in Charlotte County, VA, near Diane’s family.
+When they moved back north to West Creek, Dave was approached about pastoring Grace Calvary in December 2002.

-At the end of 2003, the church took in $190,000 in offerings, giving it a $40K surplus.
-It was more than sustaining—it was growing.
+By the end of 2003, the church took in $190,000 in offerings, giving it a $40K surplus.
+It was not only sustaining, it was growing.
 Murdock and Ash’s installation in January 2004 had 170 attendees.
 Numbers continued climbing, bringing in as many as 400 on a Sunday.
 Easter sunrise services had over 200 people.

 Peter Gowesky started as a youth pastor in March 2004.
 Among others, Grace Calvary supported the missionary Monique Ladoz of Widows Might, who is Murdock’s son’s mother-in-law.
 Building improvements included flooring, AC, and painting.